Fremont, CA Solar Panels

 Learn MoreFrequently Asked Questions

-Palmetto Solar is a leading choice for Fremont residents.
-We’ve completed over 7,123 installations across California since 2020, bringing proven experience to Bay Area homeowners.
+At Palmetto Solar, we’re a national company with deep local expertise in Fremont and throughout California.
+We’ve completed over 7,123 installations across the state since 2020, bringing proven experience to your solar project.